samirsebbah/capstone_project/readme.md

     2. PCA
     3. Scaling
 7. notebooks
-    1. EDA for Exploratory data anaylsis
+    1. EDA for Exploratory data analysis
     2. LeapSimModeling for the main MLP model
     3. LeapSimModelingOptimization for hyperparameter tunning
 7. payload.json: a payload for testing